 This nationalization and standardization received more formal status with the creation of the Department of Education in 1980, whose task it was to nationalize education through data collection and research.
 The department has not only grown in size since its inception but also has grown to dominate the nation’s educational landscape by using funds to entice schools to pursue both “benchmarks” and, more damningly, social reform.
 The emphasis on STEM to the exclusion of humane learning serves America’s position as a competitor in the local marketplace, and social reform and identity politics provide moral cover.
 Bureaucrats driven by the current social science research substitute their judgment for that of teachers and parents.

 Secretary DeVos’ tenure was not without controversy, but also not without significant successes, even if eliminating the department wasn’t one of them.
-Rolling back the open attacks on due process on our college campuses was a significant albeit short-lived achievement.
-And I’d be remiss not to mention my favorite moment of her administration: threatening to withhold federal funds from Princeton University after the school issued an opportunistic and disingenuous admission of systemic racism.
+Rolling back the open on on our college campuses was a significant albeit short-lived achievement.
+And I’d be remiss not to mention my favorite moment of her administration: threatening to withhold federal funds from Princeton University after the school issued an opportunistic and of systemic racism.
 Just slowing down the progressive agenda was no mean feat.

 And while I can’t speak for Secretary DeVos, my guess is that she rightly divines that such successes will last only as long as conservatives hold some kind of power; and that, furthermore, the internal logic of centralized bureaucratic enterprises will always be progressive, in no small part because the roughly 4,400 employees of that department are overwhelmingly progressive in their views.
 But even if they weren’t, the animating principle of the enterprise is to replace parents with teachers, experience with expertise, and local control with national objectives.
 These national objectives, in turn, are often contrary to the interests and well-being of local communities, particularly when those objectives have an economic or military hue.
 It may be in the interest of the state to sacrifice citizens in war, but it’s never in the interest of the parent, and that’s true whether it’s a war of a military or a cultural variety.